My NA6 Miata!

 as its next to the exhaust manifold.

-Major issue on most Miatas, especialy Left Hand Drive ones,
+Major issue on most Miatas, especially Left Hand Drive ones,

 that have the servo and clutch master cylinder